ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 }
 ~~~

-3. The Server looks up the current configuration, and constructs a list
+3. The server looks up the current configuration, and constructs a list
    of commitments to return, noting whether a key commitment is valid
    for issuance or redemption or both.

-4. The Server then responds with a message of type ``commitment`` and a
+4. The server then responds with a message of type ``commitment`` and a
    body of:

 ~~~